 Caring for wool blankets is easier than people think.
 Wool doesn’t need to be washed often because it’s anti-static so it picks up less dirt and dust from the air than other fabrics.
 Its surface consists of microscopic fibres, like overlapping scales, so any dirt it does pick up will sit on the top of the fibres and can easily be removed.

 If your blanket is a little dusty give it a good shake outside.
 Alternatively, you can lightly run a vacuum cleaner over the surface of the blanket.
 Hold the nozzle just above the blanket, so that it doesn’t suck up the fabric, and ensure the suction level is on the lowest setting.

 To dry fold flat and sandwich between two towels to remove excess moisture.
-You will probably need to change the towels a few times.
-Once most of the moisture has been removed hand out to dry avoiding direct sunlight.
+You will need to change the towels a few times.
+Once most of the moisture has been removed hang out to dry avoiding direct sunlight.
 Iron on a low setting and never iron when wet.

 Our blankets can also be dry-cleaned.

 This advice is based on our hand-woven, pure wool, blanket collection.

 For more information on the benefits of wool click here.